 Wedding rings are more than just jewelry.
-Wearing Wedding Ring is a symbol of love and commitment that you’ll wear every day.
-However, many people unknowingly make mistakes that can lead to damage, discomfort, or even losing their ring.
-This blog will highlight five common mistakes to avoid when wearing your wedding ring.
+Wearing a Lifetime Ring is a symbol of love and commitment that you’ll wear every day.
+However, many people unknowingly make mistakes that can lead to damage, discomfort, or even the loss of their ring.
+This blog will highlight five common mistakes to avert when wearing your Marriage ring.

 1. Wearing the Wrong Size